 And there’s a good reason for that.
 The construction of the Palace of Versailles, its subsequent upkeep and profligacy all directly led to the fall of the Royal House of France.
-Although Marie-Antoinette may have been its most famous resident, the seeds of discontent were sown long before her arrival.
+Queen Marie-Antoinette may have been its most famous resident, but the seeds of discontent were sown long before her arrival.

-i) Construction by Sun King Louis XIV
+Construction of a Royal Palace by Sun King Louis XIV

 It was actually the Sun King’s dad, Louis XIII, who bought the property at Versailles.
-At the time it was a hunting lodge, a couple of hours away from Paris by horse.
-At the age of 5, young Louis became King, with his mother Anne as Regent.
-It was a tumultuous time known as the Fronde, with nobles at the time contesting Anne.
-At one point, the 12-year old Louis and his mother were held prisoner at Palais Royale in Paris (the palace next to the Louvre) until they conceded to the demands of the frondeurs.
+When construction started in the 1660s at the Château de Versailles, it was a hunting lodge, a couple of hours away from Paris by horse.

+Young Louis inherited it at the age of 5 when he became King, with his mother Anne as Regent.
+It was a tumultuous time and at one point, the 12-year old Louis and his mother were held prisoner at Palais Royal in Paris (the palace next to the Louvre) until they conceded to the demands of the frondeurs.

 The location was far enough away from Paris that the nobles of the land would have to stay overnight at Versailles, rather than returning to their own homes in Paris.
 Construction began immediately on a grand scale, adding several wings, new apartments, and new buildings to house the royal court, its servants, and all their hangers-ons.

 But Louis was not a kind taskmaster.
 Workers were expendable if it meant that he could expand bigger, higher, and faster.
 Thousands of workers died to build the palace (link in French).
 There was no such thing as workers’ rights.

 And while work continued for several decades, the Royal court based itself in Versailles, in the middle of a construction zone.

 Downfall of the Palace of Versailles